- Getting Your Head Around Subliminal Tech

 Why Subliminal Tech? — Does Going Subliminal Make Sense?

-Why wouldn’t it?
-Why wouldn’t you want to use persuasion tech to be your own puppet-master— to enhance your life and infuse your digital spaces with clear and present intention?
-It’s none-invasive, inexpensive and can be set up in minutes— but you know what’s wrong? — Why you still have reservations?
+Why wouldn’t you want to use persuasion tech to be your own puppet-master— and infuse your digital experience with clear and present intention?
+It’s none-invasive, inexpensive and can be set up in minutes— but you know what’s wrong? — Why you’re still not sure?
 It boils down to trust, resistance, and fear.

-We All Have Trust Issues — No one wants to get taken-in by vapor-ware, hooked into a subscription that they won’t use— or duped into revealing sensitive information.
+We All Have Trust Issues — No one wants to get taken-in by vapor-ware, hooked into a subscription that they won’t use— or duped into revealing personal information.
 And, if it’s such a great thing then why isn’t everybody using it?
 How come subliminal tech is an outlier— a ‘new-agey’ niche rather than the in-thing?
-And, while we’re at it— where’s the science?
+And, while we’re at it— what about the science?

 “Smart people can be led to make stupid decisions, normal people to behave abnormally, and good people to engage in evil deeds— all at the flick of a situational switch…